-An untreated peritonsillar abscess can lead to a spread of the infection into the neck and chest, as well as other serious complications.
+An abscess that's not promptly treated can lead to a spread of the infection into the neck and chest, and other serious problems.

-Peritonsillar abscesses are most often caused by the group A streptococcus bacteria that also cause strep throat.
+Most peritonsillar abscesses are caused by the same bacteria (group A streptococcus) that cause strep throat.
 Sometimes other types of bacteria are also involved.

-Tooth and gum disease and smoking can increase the chances of a peritonsillar abscess.
+Tooth or gum disease and smoking can increase a person's chances of developing an abscess.

-Often the first sign of a peritonsillar abscess is a sore throat.
-As the abscess develops, other symptoms will appear, such as:
+The first sign of a peritonsillar abscess usually is a sore throat.
+As the abscess develops, other symptoms start, such as: